 Whole grain foods like whole-wheat pasta have higher percentages of key nutrients like iron, dietary fiber, folate, magnesium, and vitamin A. They also reduce health risks like heart disease, type 2 diabetes, and strokes when regularly incorporated into one’s diet.

 Because DeLallo Whole-Wheat Pasta is 100% whole-wheat, you’re getting the benefits of these whole grains in every bowl.

 We know that choosing the perfect cut of pasta for your recipes is important.
 That’s why we offer over 15 organic whole-wheat cuts for your dishes.
-From orzo to spaghetti, we’ve got you covered.
-Your pursuit for more whole grains shouldn’t be boring.
+From classic cuts like rigatoni and spaghetti to more unique and recipe-driven pasta shapes like orzo and radiatorre, we’ve got you covered.
+Your pursuit for whole-wheat pasta shouldn’t be boring.

-We also form our whole-wheat pasta in a unique way; it’s extruded with bronze plates, a traditional method of pasta-making that gives each noodle a rougher surface to hug your sauces.
-The more popular method of pasta extrusion is to use Teflon, or plastic, because it results in a higher volume of production, meaning more cost efficiency.
-But this creates a smoother pasta, lacking that superior texture.
+In addition, we use bronze plates to extrude our whole-wheat pasta.
+This traditional method of pasta-making gives each noodle a rougher surface to hug your sauces.
+The more popular method of pasta extrusion uses Teflon, or plastic, because it means a higher volume of production.
+This money-saving method results in a smooth, slick pasta that won’t capture sauces.
 You’ll taste and feel the difference in our whole-wheat pasta cuts.

 Ah, the delicious million dollar question!
 If you’re looking for recipes that use whole-wheat pasta, here are some options: